Tools

 Iterate

 If your playbook isn’t performing the way you expect, start by improving the instructions — they’re almost always the culprit.
-From there, make sure your tools have clear names and LLM descriptions so the playbook knows when and how to use them.
+From there, make sure your tools have clear names and triggers so the playbook knows when and how to use them.
 Changing the model should be a last resort, but can prove helpful given the goal at hand.

 Writing good instructions